 Most marketing professionals work with other functions in an organization to some degree; showcase this experience in your applications.
 How have you learned to work with the strategy team?
 Finance?
 Operations?
 Do you use different types of communication skills with each?
 What about engineers or tech people?

 Don’t discount the importance of being exposed to many business functions during your pre-MBA roles.
 Demonstrate not only what you have done in a cross-functional capacity, but also how you GREW as a result.

 If your organization is global and you have worked with international offices, be sure to explain that experience and what you learned from engaging with people from diverse backgrounds or geographies.
 The ability to connect and communicate with diverse groups is a critical skill to succeed in business school and in life.
 Many applicants to MBA programs cannot demonstrate this skill through actual work experience; if you can, capitalize on it.

 4. Include hard numbers when possible.

 If you manage your organization’s marketing budget, or even a distinct piece of the budget, be sure to highlight this responsibility.
-When results have been identified, include them (i.e. % increase in lead generation, $MM increase in revenue) Marketing is one function that often lends itself to showing results in hard numbers that MBA programs want to see.
+When results have been identified, include them (e.g., % increase in lead generation, $MM increase in revenue).
+Marketing is one function that often lends itself to showing results in hard numbers, which MBA programs want to see.

 5. Highlight your creativity.